daisy/math-a11y/docs/ms-math/recommended_jaws_settings.md

 the words “Math Content”.
 To copy the expression:

 - Press “Enter” to bring up the “Math Viewer”.
-This will appear as a new window that pops up.
+This will appear as a new window that pops up

-- After speak all of the new window information, JAWS should speak the first term of the expression.
+- After it speaks all the new window information, JAWS should speak the first term of the expression

-- Use the up arrow key to until the entire express is spoken aloud or you hear “Zoomed out all the way”.
+- Use the up arrow key to until the entire express is spoken aloud or you hear “Zoomed out all the way”

 - Press “control + c”.
 You should hear JAWS say “Copied selection to clipboard”

-- Press “Escape” to close the “Math Viewer” window.
+- Press “Escape” to close the “Math Viewer” window